Guidelines for Authors

 Authors are expected to carefully consider the list and order of authors before submitting their manuscript and provide the definitive list of authors at the time of the original submission.
 Any addition, deletion or rearrangement of author names in the authorship list should be made only before the manuscript has been accepted and only if approved by the journal Editor: Authors are requested to sign and send to the Editors a statement of agreement for the requested change from all listed authors and from the author(s) to be removed or added.

-Please note that if your manuscript is accepted you will not be able to make any changes to the authors, or order of authors, of your manuscript once the editor has accepted it for publication.
+Please note that if your manuscript is accepted you will not be able to make any changes to the authors, or order of authors.

 No changes to the Authors or Corresponding Author can be made after publication of the article.
 Instead, a corrigendum may be considered by the journal editor.